madcitymultimedia/wpseo-news/README.md

 * Fixes a bug where the changelog would not show up when the plugin was updated.

 Enhancements:
-* Makes it possible to exclude posts with post type 'post' from the the XML sitemap.
+* Makes it possible to exclude posts with post type 'post' from the the news sitemap.

 Other:
 * Compatibility with Yoast SEO 8.3